-CYS6339- Cybersecurity Capstone Project (3 Credits)
+CYS-6339 - Cybersecurity Capstone Project (3 Credits)

 This course provides faculty guidance in the preparation of material to completely satisfy the requirements to earn a graduate degree.
-This includes clarification of general program expectations, familiarization with research resources, presentation of models of effective policy and administrative, analytical reports, and provision of basic support in a structured environment of feedback.
-Through this course, the student will develop abilities to do independent research using the concepts and tools learned throughout the program.
-The principal assignment is to undertake a research project and to produce and present a senior-level thesis.
-Hallmark University's Academic Department leaders expect that the papers will be professionally written, structured, and organized.
-Students must support provided information with appropriate data and evidence and reveal a command of the field of leadership and concepts that he or she has acquired during their course of study.
+This includes clarification of general project expectations, familiarization with research resources, presentation of models of effective policy and administrative, analytical reports, and provision of basic support in a structured environment of feedback.
+The principal assignment is to undertake a cybersecurity research project and produce and present a capstone report.

-CYSEC2305: Introduction to Cyber Security (3 Credits)
+CYSEC-2305: Introduction to Cyber Security (3 Credits)

-Introduction to Cybersecurity provides an introductory study of cybersecurity terminology, principles, and technologies.
-Fundamental topics covered include cyber threats and vulnerabilities, information security frameworks, network infrastructure security, wireless network security, cryptography, defense in depth security strategy, information security policy, and security management.
-The goal is to develop a foundation for further study in cybersecurity.
+Introductory study of cybersecurity terminology, principles, and technologies.
+Topics include cyber threats and vulnerabilities, information security frameworks, network infrastructure security, wireless network security, cryptography, defense in depth security strategy, information security policy, and security management.